inputsh/notes/04_collage-grades.md

 **NOTE:** `..` stands for: I still haven't passed this subject.

 **NOTE 2:** I'm from a country that uses percentages instead of grade point value per credit.
 55% is needed to pass (equivalent to C- grade).
-[Useful link](http://www.ecuad.ca/studentservices/academic_advising/grade_point_average) to convert percentages to points.
+[Useful link](http://www.ecuad.ca/studentservices/academic_advising/grade_point_average).

 ## Current Average

-I'm from a country that uses percentages

-Average grade: 80.41 (3.35 GPA)
+Average points: 80.41 (3.35 GPA)

-## Grades by Semester
+## Grades by the Semester

 #### First Semester